- Created on the 12 October, 2017.

 Peanut ELISA kit can be used for measuring quantitative amounts of peanut residues in food (such as cookies, chocolate, ice cream and cereals).
 This assay has a minimum analytical sensitivity limit of 0.1 ppm.

-The minimum detection sensitivity level of peanut residues using this peanut ELISA kit was 0.1 ppm.
-The standard assay range for this kit is 1.0 – 40.0 ppm.
+The minimum detection sensitivity level of peanut residues using current peanut ELISA kit was 0.1 ppm.
+The standard range for this assay is 1.0 – 40.0 ppm.

 - ELISA kit for peanut protein determination: collaborative study.
 J AOAC Int.
 (2013) 96 (5): 1041-7.
 Lexmaulová H., et al.

 - Impact of thermal processing on ELISA detection of peanut allergens.
 J Agric Food Chem.
 (2013) 61 (24): 5649-58.
 Fu T.J. and Maks N.

 - Immune reactivities to peanut proteins, agglutinins, and oleosins.
 Altern Ther Health Med.
 (2015) 21 Suppl 1: 73-9.
 Vojdani A.

 - Effect of processing on the detectability of peanut protein by ELISA.
 Food Chem.
 (2013) 141 (3): 1651-4.
 Iqbal A. and Ateeq N.

 - Comparison of six commercial ELISA kits for their specificity and sensitivity in detecting different major peanut allergens.
 J Agric Food Chem.
 (2015) 63 (6): 1849-55.
 Jayasena S., et al.

 - Sample Type: Food